L400-RTI/Training-material/modules/05 - Data modelling.md

 - Shape the semantic layer compatibility, especially for time-based models and dynamic data.
 - Influence update policy and materialized view design, since transformations must respect and preserve type semantics.

-In Real-Time Intelligence solutions, incorrect or inconsistent type usage - paReal-Time Intelligencecularly with `datetime`, `timespan`, or `dynamic` can lead to performance degradation, broken filters in Power BI, and failed ingestion operations.
+In Real-Time Intelligence solutions, incorrect or inconsistent type usage - particularly with `datetime`, `timespan`, or `dynamic` can lead to performance degradation, broken filters in Power BI, and failed ingestion operations.

 ##### 2. Update Policies